jordanmklee/film-exif/README.md

 ## Potential Features

-After basic functionality is completed, the following features may be implemented:
+After basic functionality is completed, the following features may be considered for implementation:

 - Different f-number scales (eg. half stop, third stop)
 - Custom f-number scales (ie. for different lenses that have specific f-stops)